bbbbbr/gbdk_dictionary/README.md

 To install the plugin copy the contents of the [plugins directory](GBStudioLookUpDemo/plugins) to the plugins top level folder in your GBStudio project.

 ### License
-All code is released inther the Unlicense into the public domain, this includes the dictionary and the example GBStudio project.
+All code is released under the Unlicense into the public domain, this includes the dictionary and the example GBStudio project.

 If used in a project attirbution is welcome but not required.